cybence01/ButWorse_MiniProject_ViktorBergstroem/README.md

 - Add an ammunition system - As of right now the player has unlimited ammo.
 To increase the difficutly an ammunition system should be implemented.
 - Special enemies on every x'th round - like the Hellhounds from the original game.
 - A highscore mechanic
+- More sound implemented.
+Currently there is only some sound ambience I quickly created.
+Implementing zombie noises, gun shooting noises and walking/running noises would work great for the ambience